5 Tips for Choosing Autoimmune-Friendly Packaged Snacks

 - Vegetable or seed oils

 Gluten is the biggest culprit to keep an eye out for when scrutinizing food labels.
-In packaged snacks, gluten can hide out under the following additives and preservatives:
+It can hide under the following additives and preservatives in packaged snacks:

 - Artificial coloring

 - Baking powder